 I started putting out only a few things while I was gone so that when it would be vandalized, we would still have some things to put out afterwards.
 The literature that we put up, was torn down routinely.

 Camp Trans really came into focus in 1994.
 We had a year to organize and let people know where we were going to be.
-Riki Wilchins had showed up at the end of the 1993 Camp and she really became involved in 1994.
+Riki Wilchins had shown up at the end of the 1993 Camp and she really became involved in 1994.
 I think she was the one who thought up the name, “Camp Trans.”

 That year we went back with the intention of not going back into the festival because we could do our work outside the festival.
 We were WAY more visible across the road.
 For that festival, we made a banner that said, “Camp Trans: For Humyns-Born-Humyns.”
 There were 28 people who came to camp that year.
-There was Riki, who brought a lot of people from New York, Leslie Feinberg and Minnie Bruce Pratt, an intersex woman, an older grandmotherly woman, a friend of mine and her partner and their 4 year old and Nancy Burkholder was there again.
+There was Riki, who brought a lot of people from New York, Leslie Feinberg and Minnie Bruce Pratt, an intersex woman, an older grandmotherly woman, a friend of mine and her partner and their 4-year-old and Nancy Burkholder was there again.
 So, we had the camp made up of all kinds of people, ages four to 70-something and every sort of gender you can think of.

 Cristan: [Laughs] That’s awesome!